-In addition, Seminole County Community Services Department partners with Embrace Families to administer rapid re-housing activities, including case management and assessment through the ESG RRH Program and anticipates continuing to do so during the 2023-2024 fiscal year.
-The project is included in the FY 2023-2024 Action Plan.
+In addition, Seminole County Community Services Department is administering rapid re-housing activities internally, including case management and assessment through the ESG RRH Program and anticipates continuing to do so during the 2024-2025 fiscal year.
+The project is included in the FY 2024-2025 Action Plan.